top of page

 So, if you're thinking about fixing your mortgage payments, getting the hang of how the swap rate affects things is key, since it directly influences how much you'll pay and what deals are available.

-Why are swap rates so volatile right now?
+Why are swap rates so volatile?

 Swap rates are experiencing a lot of ups and downs due to several reasons, including multiple hikes in the base rate, changing inflation rates, market uncertainty, and the conflict in Ukraine, among other factors.
 This turbulence in swap rates started when the Bank of England began increasing the base rate early 2022.
 Things got especially shaky after the mini-budget announcement in September 2022, causing swap rates to jump significantly and quickly.
+Swaps finally began falling late 2023 and through 2024, although there were moments when they moved upwards again, further demonstrating their volatility.

 Grasping the Evolving Mortgage Landscape